htbkoo/spike-learn-mobx-rxjs/README.md

-# typescript-react-app-template
+# spike-learn-mobx-rxjs
-A template repository for bootstrapping react app in typescript (created with create-react-app with typescript)
+A small repo to create apps for me to learn ReactiveX (RxJS) and MobX